ken-okabe/ken-okabe.github.io/_site/0-book/unit-4/section-1/4-applications.md

+:::lang-en

 # The Real-World Power of Parallel Processing Patterns

 Imagine you're at a massive concert venue with 50,000 attendees, and everyone needs to exit through the doors simultaneously.
 Would you prefer having everyone form a single line through one door, or having multiple doors where people can exit independently?
 This simple analogy captures the essence of why parallel processing has become the backbone of modern computing.

 ## Why Parallel Processing Matters More Than Ever

 In today's digital world, we're surrounded by devices that quietly perform millions of calculations every second.
 Your smartphone processes camera images in real-time, your laptop runs multiple applications simultaneously, and streaming services deliver content to millions of users concurrently.
-Behind all of this lies the fundamental principle of parallel processing – the ability to break down complex problems into smaller, independent tasks that can be solved simultaneously.
+Behind all of this lies the fundamental principle of parallel processing  — the ability to break down complex problems into smaller, independent tasks that can be solved simultaneously.

 ### The Hardware Revolution That Changed Everything